ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 # Lab 4: Spark - Risk Factor

-## Use Apache Spark to compute Driver Risk Factor
+## Using Apache Spark to compute Driver Risk Factor

-**Note** that this step is optional and produces the same result as in Lab 3.
+**Note:**  This lab is optional and produces the same result as in Lab 3.
 You may continue on to the next lab if you wish.

 ### Introduction

-In this tutorial you will be introduced to Apache Spark.
-In the earlier section of lab you learned how to load data into HDFS and then manipulate it using Hive.
+In this tutorial we will introduce Apache Spark.
+In the earlier section of the lab you have learned how to load data into HDFS and then manipulate it using Hive.
 We are using the Truck sensor data to better understand risk associated with every driver.
-This section will teach you to compute risk using Apache spark.
+This section will teach you how to compute risk using Apache spark.

 ## Pre-Requisites

-The tutorial is a part of a series of hands on tutorials to get you started on HDP using Hortonworks sandbox.
+This tutorial is a part of a series of hands on tutorials to get you started on HDP using Hortonworks sandbox.
 Please ensure you complete the prerequisites before proceeding with this tutorial.

 *  Downloaded and Installed latest [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)
 *  [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)